coronalabs/corona-docs/markdown/tutorial/social/connectREST/index.markdown

 ## Making API Calls

-In Corona, your REST API calls are made via [network.request()][api.library.network.request].
-For this API, you provide a URL, an HTTP "verb," a callback function to handle the completed request, and an optional table of information in which to handle headers and data passed to the server.
+Your REST API calls are made via [network.request()][api.library.network.request].
+For this API, you need to provide a URL, an HTTP "verb", a callback function to handle the completed request, and an optional table of information in which to handle headers and data passed to the server.

 ### Basic Request